iov-one/iov-core/packages/iov-cli/README.md

 ## Faucet usage

-When using a Testnet, you can use the IovFaucet to receive tokens:
+When using a Testnet, you can use the IovFaucet to receive tokens.

+In this example we connect to a public test network.

 ```
 > const mnemonic = Bip39.encode(await Random.getBytes(16)).asString();